mxsasha/rpsl-registry-scoped-members/draft-romijn-rpsl-registry-scoped-members-00.md.md

 The Routing Policy Specification Language (RPSL) {{RFC2622}} defines the as-set and route-set objects, extended in {{RFC4012}}.
 These are among the most common objects in Internet Routing Registry (IRR) registries.
-These sets often reference other sets as well through their `members` and `mp-members` attributes {{RFC4012}}.
+These sets can either reference a direct member of the set (such as an AS number, IP prefix, etc.), or additional sets which themselves have their own direct members and/or reference yet more sets, ad infinitum.
+In both cases, this referencing uses the members and mp-members attributes {{RFC4012}}.
 Server and client software can follow these references to resolve a set down to its members, a set of prefixes or ASes.

 However\: